lbernick/scheduler/README.md

 It ensures that PipelineRun's TaskRuns' pods are all scheduled to that node, so that parallel TaskRuns using the same PVC-backed Workspace can actually run in parallel.

-It also ensures that no other PipelineRuns may run on the same node.
+It can also optionally ensure that no other PipelineRuns may run on the same node (see [Configuration](#configuration) for more info).
 This improves the security boundary between PipelineRuns, but has the drawback of poor bin-packing, since a build TaskRun will likely need much more resources than other TaskRuns in the PipelineRun.